0

 Wood-boring beetles look for untreated wood with a high moisture content to lay their eggs.
 Moist wood is soft, which makes it easier to bore into.
 Moist wood is also easier for wood worm to eat and digest.

 Although each species has a particular preference of wood type, as a general rule wood-boring beetles prefer hardwoods of around 30% moisture content.
-The wetter the wood, the higher the chances that this season’s wood worms will become next season’s wood-boring beetles.

 Wood-boring beetles find it difficult to lay their eggs inside treated woods.
 Varnished wood provides a hostile environment that wood worms do not like.
 They find it difficult to eat through this type of sealed wood.

 Protect your garden and indoor timber with a wood preservative like Roxil Wood Preserver.
 Roxil’s biocidal component defends against woodworm infestation.
-For wood already infested with wood worm, Soluguard Woodworm Treatment provides effective eradication of all stages of the wood-boring beetle lifecycle.

-When do woodworms hatch?
+When do Woodworms Hatch?

 Wood-boring beetles have a relatively long lifecycle for insects.
 Active woodworm infestations can span up to several years.
 This is because of the length of time it takes for wood worms to tunnel through wood to reach the surface.
 Common Furniture Beetles usually appear between April and September to lay fresh eggs.